 About White Teas

 White teas are the most delicate and cherished of all teas.
 The finest varieties are appreciated by tea connoisseurs for their unmatched subtlety, complexity and natural sweetness.
-All the tea leaves we harvest here at Light of Day Organic Farm are used for our White tea offerings.
+The majority of the tea leaves we harvest here at Light of Day Organic Farm are used for our White tea offerings.

 The production of White Teas